Ski slopes open in Spain's Catalonia despite pandemic

 Tell us what you think.
 Email us at btuserfeedback@sph.com.sg

-"In the end we decided to open because mountain areas depend on ski, we are their economic engine," Joaquim Alsina, the head of Catalan ski resort association ACEM, told AFP.
+"In the end we decided to open because mountain areas depend on ski, we are their economic engine," said Joaquim Alsina, the head of Catalan ski resort association ACEM.

 The previous ski season at La Masella was cut short when the first wave of the pandemic hit Europe, forcing the resort to close early.